Measuring Self-Supervised Representation Quality for Downstream Classification using Discriminative Features: Related Work

 \section{Related Work}

-Unsupervised methods for classification has been a long-standing area of research, generally involving the use of clustering techniques \cite{pmlr-v70-bojanowski17a, NIPS2014_07563a3f, YM.2020Self-labelling, NIPS2016_65fc52ed, Caron_2018_ECCV, Caron_2019_ICCV, pmlr-v97-huang19b}.
-Self-supervised learning, is a recent approach to learn without human supervision by training models to prepare their own labels for each example \cite{pmlr-v70-bojanowski17a, NIPS2014_07563a3f, Wu_2018_CVPR, 7312476} usually with the help of a contrastive loss.
-Contrastive learning \cite{arora2019theoretical, tosh2021contrastive, NEURIPS2019_ddf35421} usually uses a temperature-controlled cross-entropy loss between positive pairs of \textit{similar} samples and negative pairs of \textit{dissimilar} samples.
-Positive pairs are usually considered as multiple transformations (views) \cite{NEURIPS2020_4c2e5eaa} of a given sample using stochastic data augmentation.
-Through this approach, several state of the art self-supervised techniques \cite{simclr, swav, simsiam, byol, mocov2, khosla2020supervised} have produced representations that give linear classification accuracy comparable to a supervised approach.
+Unsupervised methods for classification has been a long-standing area of research, traditionally involving the use of clustering techniques \cite{pmlr-v70-bojanowski17a, NIPS2014_07563a3f, YM.2020Self-labelling, NIPS2016_65fc52ed, Caron_2018_ECCV, Caron_2019_ICCV, pmlr-v97-huang19b}.
+Self-supervised learning, is a powerful approach that enables learning by preparing own labels for every sample \cite{pmlr-v70-bojanowski17a, NIPS2014_07563a3f, Wu_2018_CVPR, 7312476} usually with the help of a contrastive loss \cite{arora2019theoretical, tosh2021contrastive, NEURIPS2019_ddf35421}.
+Positive views in SSL losses are multiple transformations \cite{NEURIPS2020_4c2e5eaa} of a given sample using stochastic data augmentation.
+Through this approach, several state-of-the-art SSL techniques \cite{simclr, swav, simsiam, byol, mocov2, khosla2020supervised} have produced representations that show competitive linear classification accuracy to that of supervised approaches.

-Understanding these learned representations is relatively less explored. \cite{anonymous2022understanding}, observes that self-supervised representations collapse to a lower dimensional space instead of the entire embedding space.
-Other methods \cite{Kugelenetal21, xiao2021what}, propose to separate the representation space into variant and invariant information so that augmentations are not task-specific. \cite{grigg2021selfsupervised}, observe representations across layers of the encoder and compare it to supervised setups.
-In this work, we focus more on thoroughly studying the representation space, its properties and the causes of mis-classifications in self-supervised models when they are used in down-stream classification.
+Understanding these learned representations is relatively less explored.
+Several feature interpretability techniques exist \cite{bau2017network, kalibhat2023identifying,hernandez2022natural}, that aim to explain individual neurons with natural language.
+However, our goal is to study representations through the lens of failure modes and generalization. \cite{jing2022understanding}, observes that self-supervised representations collapse to a lower dimensional space instead of the entire embedding space.
+Other methods \cite{Kugelenetal21, xiao2021what}, propose to separate the representation space into variant and invariant information so that augmentations are not task-specific. \cite{grigg2021selfsupervised} observes representations across layers of the encoder and compare it to supervised setups.
+Clustering-based or prototypical-based methods have also been proposed where the representation space is collapsed into a low-rank space \cite{nnclr, meanshift}. \cite{bordes2021high} uses an RCDM model to understand representation invariance to augmentations. \cite{garrido2022rankme, li2022understanding} propose a score based on the rank of all post-projector embeddings that can be used to judge and compare various self-supervised models.